jon-jacky/home/comments.md

   I first read *Catcher* in 1964 when I was 13.
 Someone (not me) asked our eighth grade teacher about it.
 He said, "It's not recommended for readers your age.
 It's not really pornographic ..."
-So I went home and found the copy I remmbered seeing on my parent's' shelves.
+So I went home and found the copy I remembered seeing on my parent's' shelves.
 It was the crumbling pocket book edition from 1948 with the garish cover painting of Holden in his red baseball cap turned backward, wandering the streets of New York.
 It looked like sensational pulp fiction -- there